oryacobi/Jcob/README.md

 }[.............Binary_Content.............]
 ```

-When to use it?
+## When to use it?
 ---------------
 1. You need to serialize large numeric arrays
-2. You need to combine a binary serializer result (or any other binary content) in your Json
+2. You need to integrate a binary serializer result (or any other binary content) in your Json
 3. You like to work with the Json structure
-4. You tested other aproches and disapointed from the results and performance
+4. You tested other approaches and were disappointed with the results and performance

-When **NOT** to use is?
+## When **NOT** to use is?
 -----------------------
-1. You are **striced to a valid Json** format
+1. You are **restriced to a valid Json** format
-2. You need to be able to see and understand **all** the contant in the serialization result
+2. You need to be able to see and understand **all** the content in the serialization result
-3. The total amount of binary contant is very samall (in this case, consider [this](https://stackoverflow.com/questions/1443158/binary-data-in-json-string-something-better-than-base64))
+3. The total amount of binary contant is very small (in this case, consider [this](https://stackoverflow.com/questions/1443158/binary-data-in-json-string-something-better-than-base64))

-Dependencies
+## Dependencies
 ------------
 .NET Standard 2.0 ([Full dependency table](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support))

-License
+## License
 -------
 [MIT](../master/LICENSE)

-Usage Examples
+## Usage Examples
 --------------
 ```csharp
 static void Main()